guysherman/monet/README.md

 # Monet

-A new open-source platform for creating GPU-based image-processing applications.
+Was going to be a a new open-source platform for creating GPU-based image-processing applications.
+I decided I couldn't be bothered re-inventing several different wheels when what I wanted to do was make a photo editing application to rival Lightroom and Photoshop.

-Ultimately I want to build a photo editing application to rival Lightroom and Photoshop.
-My basic goals for now are:
+So, my basic goals for now are:
 * Cross-platform
 * Non-destructive
 * GPU-based